yugabyte/yugabyte-db/docs/content/latest/troubleshoot/nodes/recover-disk.md

 its data can be re-replicated to the other.
 Thus, this would mean at least a 6 node cluster.

 ## Failed disk replacement
-The procedure to replace a failed disk is in order:
+The steps to replace a failed disk are:

 1. Stop the tserver
 2. Replace the disk(s) that have failed